wxWidgets/Phoenix/docs/MigrationGuide.rst

 version number.
 In the past the common version number was used to indicate exactly which version of wxWidgets should be used for the wxPython build.
-Now wxWidgets is a git submodule, and the linked version is included in the wxPython source tarball there is no longer any need to use the matching version numbers to implicitly specify the version of the wxWidgets source to use.
+Now wxWidgets is a git submodule, and the linked version is included in the wxPython source tarball, so there is no longer any need to use the matching version numbers to implicitly specify the version of the wxWidgets source to use.